simoncozens/unicopedia-plus/README.md

 ### Match Character

 - The **Match Character** feature of the **Unicode Data Finder** utility displays a list of basic data (symbol, code point, name, block) of Unicode characters matching a character, or a regular expression using Unicode properties.
+- Click on the <kbd>Use Decomposition</kbd> toggle button to extend the search to characters whose decomposition mapping contains a matching element.
 - After entering a query, click on the <kbd>Search</kbd> button to display a list of all relevant matches, if any, ordered by code point value.
 - It is possible to choose how many characters are shown one page at a time.
 - The search is performed on the 277,509 assigned characters (or code points) defined in the **Unicode 12.0** version of the [UnicodeData.txt](https://www.unicode.org/Public/UNIDATA/UnicodeData.txt) data file.